iharshraj1123/offline-youtube-browser-video-organizer/README.md

 ![home](https://user-images.githubusercontent.com/33609172/154853030-9ae920eb-3286-4526-90c4-b7bebdf3b8b0.jpg)

+First of all apologies since the code might be inefficient, left half way somewhere and not upto date cuz i was lazy.
+Im a civil engineer and this was the project from my high school times so there are many places you can make improvements.

 -> Copy-paste all the folders (eg, youtube, chatbox, comment section) in your htdocs of your localserver.

 -> First add the userdata database then youtube database to your sql (simply copy paste it in sql section of your phpmyadmin)